-Medical patients visiting Maine from other jurisdictions are no longer required to obtain certification from a Maine-based medical provider or to designate a registered caregiver or dispensary to obtain medical cannabis.
 Recreational cannabis is legal, but a medical card grants you the same protections in Maine as in your home state.

 Michigan’s dispensaries can choose whether or not they will recognize an out-of-state medical marijuana card.
 However, recreational cannabis is legal for those aged 21 or over in Michigan.
 The possession limit is 2.5 ounces.

 Nevada recognizes all other states’ medical marijuana cards, meaning you receive the same rights as an out-of-state patient as a Nevada-residing one.

 If the qualifying condition for your medical marijuana card from your home state is on New Hampshire’s qualifying condition list, then New Hampshire will recognize your medical marijuana card.
 Qualified patients from out of state may not shop at New Hampshire dispensaries but may legally possess medical marijuana within the state.

 New Jersey recognizes other states’ medical marijuana cards.
 Individuals registered as patients under their states’ medical marijuana programs can be considered local qualifying patients under New Jersey’s medical marijuana program for up to six months while visiting the state.
 However, they must first be certified for cannabis by a New Jersey doctor and present their out-of-state card – Leafwell provides this service.